Battle Methodists 1804 – 2014 : 210 years and counting

 On 7th August 2012 the site for a new Centre was purchased from Rother District Council.
-Site work started on 25th March 2013 and it is anticipated the building will be handed over before Christmas 2013, but too late for services etc. before January 2014 .
+Site work started on 25th March 2013 and the keys to the building were handed over to us on 27th February 2014 .

 On clearing the old chapel prior to sale a few items were found 'from the attic'.
 Nothing is of huge value, but the old Bible dates from 1847 and is in remarkable condition given its age.
 The brass missal stand must have been placed in the old pulpit.
 The old wooden collection bowls are a bit chipped and the impressive looking old communion chalice and goblets are not solid silver, but EPNS.